 In Classic Google Sites, there are two types of design choices users get to make.
 The first is the theme or design they want to apply to their site.
 Currently, there are dozens of themes available to choose from, most of which look old and unattractive.
 There are some newer ones available, but they’re super simple and nothing more than a bunch of solid-colored banners (basically, the way Google designs its own sites).

-Templates are the other type of “design” option users get to choose.
+Templates are the other type of “design” option users get to choose from.
 A template isn’t a design so much as a layout for a specific type of site.
 So users are presented with options like classroom sites, soccer team, travel journal, project wiki, intranet site, contractor site, project tracking, and so on.
 An entirely pre-built site with design, content, and pages is then populated into the website.
+It also appears that other people can create and publish their own templates for anyone to use.
 But like with themes, these templates are not very pretty to look at.

 Ease of Use